kanthgithub/OrderBookManager/readme.md

 3. Maven project
 4. Spring-Boot for Dependency Injection and Application Run

-## get Order Data from L2 Data of Coinbase:

 ## Pre-Requisites to build and run the application:

 ### Maven based package and start:

 1. Essentials:  maven 3.3.9 + and jdk-8, jre-8

 ## How to Run application from command-line: